 Located just west of the freeway on St. Mary’s is Queen Donuts.
 There is no relationship between Queen Donuts and King Donut.
 Although, someone should open up a Prince Donut and Jester Donut just to add confusion to this Illuminati-like underground doughnut conspiracy.

 - Standout item: Chocolate cake doughnut, cheap doughnut holes

 - Why you should go: It’s in Barrio Hollywood, which many people don’t make it out to.
-Other nearby standouts are Tania’s, Marisco’s Chihuahua, Oasis Fruit Cones (raspados), and Pat’s Chili Dogs.
+Other nearby standouts are St. Mary’s Mexican Food, El Antojo Poblano, and Barista del Barrio, Tanias 33, Marisco’s Chihuahua, Oasis Fruit Cones (raspados), and Pat’s Chili Dogs.

 Sweetscape Bakeshop at Casino Del Sol

 5655 W. Valencia Rd.